 Approval makes us feel secure.

 Once we understand the close relationship between these two core emotions, it becomes obvious why everyone is seeking approval.
-On a deep emotional level, feeling approved of makes us feel secure with ourself as a person.
+On a deep emotional level, feeling approved of makes us feel secure with ourselves as a person.
 There is a huge degree of inner peace and security connected to feeling good about who we are.

 We should also note that disapproval can have the opposite effect.
 When we meet with ridicule or rejection it can undermine our view of ourselves.
 If we internalize this kind of negative feedback, we can begin to doubt our personal worth.
 This threatens our sense of security and disrupts our inner harmony.